Meghavika/GDP_Prediction_R/README.md

 - Summary statistics of GDP data.
 - Visualization of GDP distributions over the years.
-- Regression analysis to predict future GDP values.
+- Machine learning models for predicting future GDP values.
 - Clustering analysis to identify patterns in GDP data.
 - Various plots and charts depicting GDP trends and distributions.

-## Authors
+## Author

 - Meghavika Baidya